7 Challenges in Learning BIPA and Tips to Overcome Them

 Join a community of Indonesian language learners, both online and offline.
 Support from fellow learners and native speakers can be very motivating.

-Kursus BIPA Telkom University Language Center
+BIPA courses at Telkom University Language Center

 Learning BIPA at Telkom University Language Center